 Criteria JORC Code explanation Commentary Sampling techniques Nature and quality of sampling (e.g., cut channels, random chips, or specific specialised industry standard measurement tools appropriate to the minerals under investigation, such as down-hole gamma sondes, or handheld XRF instruments, etc.).
 These examples should not be taken as limiting the broad meaning of sampling.
 Include reference to measures taken to ensure sample representivity and the appropriate calibration of any measurement tools or systems used.
 Aspects of the determination of mineralisation that are Material to the Public Report.
 In cases where 'industry standard' work has been done this would be relatively simple (e.g. 'reverse circulation drilling was used to obtain 1 m samples from which 3 kg was pulverised to produce a 30 g charge for fire assay').
 In other cases more explanation may be required, such as where there is coarse gold that has inherent sampling problems.
 Unusual commodities or mineralisation types (e.g. submarine nodules) may warrant disclosure of detailed information.
 All drilling and sampling are undertaken in an industry standard manner both historically by WMC Resources Ltd (WMC) and by Lunnon Metals Ltd (Lunnon Metals or the Company) in 2021, 2022 and 2023.
-Lunnon Metals' diamond drill (DD) and reverse circulation (RC) holes are completed by Blue Spec Drilling Pty Ltd (Blue Spec) following protocols and QAQC procedures aligned with industry best practice.
+Lunnon Metals' land and/or causeway based diamond drill (DD) and reverse circulation (RC) holes are completed by Blue Spec Drilling Pty Ltd (Blue Spec) following protocols and QAQC procedures aligned with industry best practice.
+DD holes on the surface of the salt lake, Lake Lefroy, have been drilled by Ausdrill, using a track-mounted lake rig.
 RC samples are collected directly into calico sample bags on a 1.0m basis from a cone splitter mounted on the drill rig cyclone.
 1.0m sample mass typically averages 3.0kg splits.
 Duplicate samples are also collected directly into calico sample bags from the drill rig cyclone, at a rate of 1 in every 25 samples and more frequently in the expected mineralised zones.
 Sub-sampling techniques and sample preparation are described further below in the relevant section.
 Sample sizes are considered appropriate for the material sampled.
 The samples are considered representative and appropriate for this type of drilling.
 RC samples are appropriate for use in a resource estimate.
 DD Lunnon Metals Core samples are collected with a DD rig typically drilling HQ (63.5mm core diameter) and/or NQ2 (51mm core diameter) either from surface or as tails from RC pre-collars.
 All DD core is stored in industry standard plastic core trays labelled with the drill hole ID and core depth intervals.
 Sub-sampling techniques and sample preparation are described further below in the relevant section.
 Sample sizes are considered appropriate for the material sampled.
-The samples are appropriate for use in any future Mineral Resource estimate.
-WMC Historical data Sampling procedures followed by WMC in the drilling, retrieval, and storage of diamond drill core are in line with industry standards at the time (1966 to 2001).
-Surface diamond drill obtaining NQ and/or BQ diameter drill core, were the standard explorati
+The samples are considered representative and appropriate for this type of drilling.
+DD core samples are appropriate for use in any future Mineral Resource estimate.
+Where a handheld XRF tool was us